 When you sell your property, we make a charge for supplying information on a Leasehold Property Enquiry form (commonly known as LPE1).
-The charge for this information is £100 + VAT.
+SLH will charge you an admin fee for this service.
+Please either see the SLH website or contact us to confirm the current amount.